aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-group-definition/_index.md

 # Read Group Definition Data in Aspose.Tasks

 ## Introduction
 Aspose.Tasks for Java is a powerful library that lets developers manipulate Microsoft Project files with ease.
 In this tutorial, **you’ll learn how to read group definition** data from a project file step by step, so you can extract and work with task group information in your Java applications.
+Understanding **how to read group** details empowers you to automate reporting, migrate settings, and validate project structures programmatically.

 ## Quick Answers
 - **What does “read group definition” mean?** It refers to extracting the definition of task groups (name, criteria, formatting) from a Microsoft Project file.